5q8/GodotFastSpriteAnimationPlugin/README.md

 A Godot editor tool that streamlines the creation of frame-based animations from sprite sheets.

+You can also download it from the official Godot [Asset Library Page](https://godotengine.org/asset-library/asset/4790)

 <img width="455" height="409" alt="image" src="https://github.com/user-attachments/assets/ee88f49c-8f13-428f-8737-6b146ca85f5e" />

 ## Features